Zhang Dongju: Education

 Zhang studied at Shandong University from 2000 to 2004 and graduated with a bachelor's degree in archeology.
 From September 2004, she pursued graduate studies at Lanzhou University, where she joined the group of climatologist Chen Fahu.
 Zhang's main research focus was on the Paleolithic sites of the Loess Plateau.
 She was a visiting scholar in the Department of Anthropology at the University of California, Los Angeles in the United States from January 2008 to September 2009, and then at Römisch-Germanisches Zentralmuseum in Germany from October 2009 to March 2010.
-She earned her Ph.D. in physical geography from Lanzhou University in December 2010.
+She earned her PhD in physical geography from Lanzhou University in December 2010.

 Research

-After earning her Ph.D., Zhang joined the faculty of environmental archeology at Lanzhou University.
+After earning her PhD, Zhang joined the faculty of environmental archeology at Lanzhou University.
 Zhang changed her research direction from the Loess Plateau to the Tibetan Plateau and began to study the Xiahe mandible, together with her former advisor Chen Fahu.
 The Xiahe mandible is a fossilized jawbone found in 1980 by a monk in the Baishiya Karst Cave, which is located in Xiahe County on the northeastern edge of the Tibetan Plateau, 2250 km from the Denisova Cave where the only other known Denisovan remains have been found.
 It was donated to Lanzhou University.
 According to Zhang, the mandible was so "weird" that Lanzhou researchers could not classify it, and it was overlooked for thirty years.

 Zhang investigated the original discovery of the mandible by interviewing local people in Xiahe.
 They confirmed human bones were found in the cave.
-When asked in 2019 whether it was possible the story was false, zhang said, "I don't think the local people would lie about this."
+When asked in 2019 whether it was possible the story was false, Zhang said, "I don't think the local people would lie about this."
 Because the provenance is uncertain, the research team in 2019 acknowledged they could not prove the fossil came from the Baishaya cave.
 But they were able to match minerals on the Xiahe mandible to mineral deposits in the cave.

 The mandible contained no productive DNA, but in the dentine of the teeth they found collagen proteins.
 In 2016 Zhang and colleagues started working with Jean-Jacques Hublin of the Max Planck Institute to use ancient protein analysis.

-In 2016 local villagers and Buddhists gave Zhang permission to start archeological work within the cave, which is a Buddhist sanctuary.
+In 2016, local villagers and Buddhists gave Zhang permission to start archeological work within the cave, which is a Buddhist sanctuary.
 With local permission she led a team to begin excavation in and around the cave in 2018.
 The team dug two trenches in which they found animal bones with cut marks and a large number of stone tools.
 In 2019 Zhang told Science, "We do hope we'll find more Denisovans."